Losmercy/Threat-Intelligence/README.md

 <div>

   ## Objectives:
-* Detect malicious file hash from a random mix of file hashes through the VirusTotal API
+* Detect malicious file hash from a random mix of file hashes using VirusTotal API

-* Research common IOC's associated wit the malware
+* Research common IOC's associated with the malware

 * Create a YARA rule to detect IOC's associated with the detected malware.
 </div>